Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Event selection

 \section{Event selection}

-The selection of event, for the analysis, has been designed to reconstruct a final state with two high transverse momentum $(p_{T})$ muons in association with missing transverse energy accounting for the DM candidate.
-The selection is made in the form of cuts applied on different kinematic parameters.
-Each of the two muons should pass the following preliminary selection: \\ $\bullet$ $p^{\mu}_{T}$ (GeV) $> 30$, \\ $\bullet$ $\eta^{\mu}$ (rad) $<$ 3, \\ $\bullet$ $\text{IsolationVarRhoCorr} < 0.1$, \\ $\text{"IsolationVarRhoCorr"}$ represents the isolation cut in DELPHES software in order to reject muons produced inside jets.
+The selection of the event, for the analysis, has been designed to reconstruct a final state with two high transverse momentum $(p_{T})$ muons in association with missing transverse energy, accounting for the DM candidate.
+The selection is made using cuts applied to different kinematic parameters.
+Each of the two muons should pass the following pre-selection: \\ $\bullet$ $p^{\mu}_{T}$ (GeV) $> 30$, \\ $\bullet$ $\eta^{\mu}$ (rad) $<$ 2.4, \\ $\bullet$ $\text{IsolationVarRhoCorr} < 0.1$, \\ $\text{IsolationVarRhoCorr}$ represents the isolation cut in DELPHES software to reject muons produced inside jets.
 In this cut, it is required that the scalar $p_{T}$ sum of all muon tracks within a cone of $\Delta R = 0.5$ around the muon candidate, excluding the muon candidate itself, should not exceed 10\% of the $p_{T}$ of the muon.
-This cut has been corrected for pileup effect.
+This cut has been corrected for the pileup effect.

-Thus, each event has been selected with two opposite charge muons, and the invariant mass of the dimuon is bigger than 60 GeV, since we are looking for a resonance in the high mass regime.
+Thus, each event has been selected with two opposite-charge muons, and the invariant mass of the dimuon is bigger than 60 GeV since we are looking for a resonance in the high mass regime.

-Figure \ref{figure:fig3} shows the distribution of the dimuon invariant mass; the cyan histogram represents the Drell-Yan background, the yellow histogram stands for the vector boson pair backgrounds (WW, WZ and ZZ) and the $t\bar{t}$ background is represented by the red histogram.
+Figure \ref{figure:fig3} shows the distribution of the dimuon invariant mass for events passing selection 1, summarized in table \ref{cuts}; The cyan histogram represents the Drell-Yan background, the yellow histogram represents the vector boson pair backgrounds (WW, WZ, and ZZ), and the red histogram represents the $t\bar{t}$ background.
 These histograms are stacked.
-While the signals of the simplified model in the framework of Einstein-Cartan gravity, which have been generated with different masses of the neutral dark gauge boson A$^{\prime}$ with fixed values of the torsion field mass ($M_{ST} = 2000$ GeV) and dark matter mass ($M_{\chi} = 500$ GeV), are represented by different colored lines, and are overlaid.
-The corresponding distribution of the missing transverse energy is presented in figure \ref{figure:fig4}.
-It is clearly shown from these figures that, the signal samples are overwhelmed by the backgrounds.
-So that, it is necessary to apply a more tighter set of cuts to discriminate signals from SM backgrounds as will be explained in the next paragraph.
+While the signals of the simplified model in the framework of Einstein-Cartan gravity, which have been generated with different masses of the neutral dark gauge boson A$^{\prime}$ with fixed values of the torsion field mass ($M_{TS} = 2000$ GeV) and dark matter mass ($M_{\chi} = 500$ GeV), are represented by different colored lines, and are overlaid.
+The corresponding distribution of the missing transverse energy is presented in Figure \ref{figure:fig4}.
+It is clearly shown from these figures that the signal samples are overwhelmed by the backgrounds.
+So, it is necessary to apply a tighter set of cuts to discriminate signals from SM backgrounds, as will be explained in the next paragraph.